GrinonBarrett/Taksidos/Core Rules/0=Basics/0=Checks, Saves, and Dice.md

 ## CHECKS AND SAVES
 A check is performed by the player’s character in an attempt to do something by the result of a skill challenge using one of their attributes.
 A save is performed by the character in an attempt to prevent something from happening (usually something that would happen to them).
 In both cases, 3d6 is rolled and their attribute bonus is applied.
-If a character is proficient in a relavent skill, they rll an additional d6 and add the result.
 If it is a save, the character's heroism is also applied.
 If the result is equal to or greater than the Difficulty Value (or DV), the check/save success.
 Otherwise it is a failure.